hackerb9/mrpiggy/README.md

 		- [ ] Wrap them in #ifdef, same as Lite.
 	- [ ] Analyze algorithms and datastructures to trim for size.
 	- [ ] Analyze .o and .exe to see where specific bytes are coming from.
+	- [ ] How large is Kermit's TCP/IP and DHCP implementation?
+Is mTCP smaller?
 </details>
 - [ ] Maybe include the numerous miscellaneous supplementary files that came with the MS Kermit 3.14 distribution.